-- Kaspersky Internet Security for Mac: Our top pick for Mac users.
+- Kaspersky Internet Security for Mac: A solid option for Mac users.
 Very low CPU usage, high scores from independent testing labs, and billing practices you can trust.

 - ESET Internet Security: A strong performer that tries to push a few unnecessary add-ons at check out.

 - Trend Micro Antivirus for Mac: A good entry at a low cost, but with some user-unfriendly billing practices.